atomjump/loop-server/README.md

 3. Translations: We are looking for any translations of the conf/messages.json file from English into your language.
 We have machine translated Spanish as a first step, but we need help in ensuring this is a good translation, and applying other languages.

+# License

+This software is open source under the MIT license.
+Copyright is with AtomJump Ltd. (New Zealand).
+You can use this software for any commercial purposes.